 If you are attending a public school, please contact your school or district office to obtain your STARS ID number.

-If you are a private or homeschooled student, please contact the ENMU Dual Enrollment Coordinator (
+If you are a private or homeschooled student, please contact the ENMU Dual Enrollment Coordinator ([email protected]).
+Provide the following to the coordinator so that a STARS ID may be created for you:

 - First, Middle, Last name of Student